 Spark’s fast processing speed makes it a suitable fit for data cleansing, data wrangling, and ETL.
 It has an advanced DAG execution engine that supports acyclic data flow and in-memory computing, which helps to run programs up to 100x faster than Hadoop MapReduce in-memory.
 Spark is a multi-stage RAM capable cluster-computing framework, which can perform both batch processing and stream processing.
 It has libraries for machine learning, interactive queries, and graph analytics, which can run in Hadoop clusters through YARN, MESOS, and EC2, while it has its own standalone mode.
 Spark batch processing applications provide high volume as compared to real-time processing, which provides low latency.

 While using Hadoop for data analytics, many organizations figured out the following concerns:

-1) MapReduce Programming is not a good match for all analytics problem, as it isn’t efficient for iteration and interaction analytics tasks.
+1) MapReduce Programming is not a good match for all analytics problems, as it isn’t efficient for iteration and interaction analytics.

 2) It was getting increasingly difficult to find entry-level programmers with good Java skills, to be productive with MapReduce.

 3) With the emergence of new tools and technology, fragmented data security issues emerged, which resulted in Kerberos authenticated protocol.